Have your say: AML/CTF supervision reform: Duties, powers and accountability consultation; upcoming HM Treasury roundtable discussions

 JIE information

 If you are applying for the JIE through the IPA, you will need to become an IPA Student member before applying.
-Fees are payable to the Joint Insolvency Examination Board.
+Fees are payable to the JIE Board.

-The JIE exams are held once a year in November on two consecutive days.
-The standard required to achieve JIE qualification is equivalent to that which is required for final qualifying examinations set by recognised professional accountancy and legal bodies.
+The JIE exams are held once a year in the beginning of November on two consecutive days.
+The standard required to achieve JIE qualification is equivalent to that which is required for final qualifying examinations set by RPBs and legal bodies.

 Each paper is three and a half hours in length and consists of a mixture of written and numerical questions on practical insolvency issues.
-They are open book exams, and candidates need to bring with them their own copy of the Butterworths Insolvency Law Handbook.
+They are open book exams, and candidates need to bring with them their own copy of the most recent edition of Butterworths Insolvency Law Handbook (Butterworths).
 Candidates should check that they are using an edition that is appropriate to the syllabus that is being examined.

 Exam questions are usually based on the relevant law and guidance in force on 30 April that year.
-Questions do not require more recent case law, but demonstrating knowledge of any that is relevant will attract additional marks.
+Questions do not require you to cite case law, but demonstrating knowledge of any that is relevant will attract additional marks.

 The JIE may test legislation which is not covered within Butterworths.
 Candidates should have a good understanding of any other relevant legislation and case law which may be applicable.